Charli XCX's "Alone Together" Has The Makings Of A Cult Classic Music Doc

 "I went to a listening party a few weeks ago and it was honestly one of the most fun times I've had in quarantine so far," Ellen says.
 "Everybody just dancing and enjoying all the same music and feeling like you're in a room with everybody....I don't know how to explain it, it just feels really comforting."

 Watching this tight-knit fandom process their feelings and emotions through Zoom session and virtual collaborations together feels surreal in many ways.
 We still haven't yet come out on the other side of the pandemic, but somehow this documentary still feels like watching a relic of the past.
-And even though the circumstances through which Alone Together was filmed were difficult, it's heartening to see a community step forward in the face of stagnancy, .
+And even though the circumstances through which Alone Together was filmed were difficult, it's heartening to see a community step forward in the face of stagnancy.

 "We are all in some ways going through exactly the same thing," Charli XCX says at the end of the film.
 "And it feels like this new way of connecting.
 We created a world online where we could be together, and we went somewhere without even having to leave our bedrooms.
 In a time where we were forced to be apart, we we felt connected in ways we never had before."